-- Triage Tags for such patients get two check marks on the Orange strip: both Dirty and Decontaminated.
+- When contaminated patients are discovered, each of those patients initially receives two ribbons: one with a triage category (Red, Yellow, Green, Gray, or Black Zebra, and the other the Orange polka-dot ribbon. - Make sure to decon under the ribbons. - After patients are deconned, the orange ribbon is removed - Triage Tags for such patients get two check marks on the Orange strip: both Dirty and Decontaminated.
 That way the hospitals know the patient has had field decon, but may still be somewhat "dirty". - Notify hospitals of an MCI involving victim contamination.
-Consider use of the Regional Hospital Notification System. - Use Triage Tags with individual barcodes consistent with this Standing Order and the Ohio patient tracking system (OHTrac). - Priority for transport is determined in the Treatment Area or by the Transport Group. - Patient allocation, that is, distribution of patients among various hospitals, is one of EMS' most crucial tasks. - o Do not overload any hospital, regardless of transport distance to other hospitals. - o In an MCI, many trauma patients will need to be transported to non-Trauma Centers.
-All hospitals will accept and stabilize trauma patients during MCIs. - o As Transport assigns patient allocation, consider the likelihood that the closest hospitals may be overwhelmed by patients who were not transported by EMS. - o In large scenarios, consider activation of the Forward Movement of Patients Plan. - An introduction to Forward Movement of Patients is included in these Standing Orders under the heading Crisis Standards of Care in Massive Events.
+Consider use of the Regional Hospital Notification System. - Use Triage Tags with individual barcodes consistent with this Standing Order and the Ohio patient tracking system (OHTrac). - Priority for transport is determined in the Treatment Area or by the Transport Group. - Patient allocation, that is, distribution of patients among various hospitals, is one of EMS' most crucial tasks. - o Do not overload any hospital, regardless of transport distance to other hospitals. - In an MCI, many trauma patients will need to be transported to non-Trauma Centers.
+All hospitals will accept and stabilize trauma patients during MCIs. - As Transport assigns patient allocation, consider the likelihood that the closest hospitals may be overwhelmed by patients who were not transported by EMS. - In large scenarios, consider activation of the Forward Movement of Patients Plan. - An introduction to Forward Movement of Patients is included in these Standing Orders under the heading Crisis Standards of Care in Massive Events.
 Full information on the process can be found in the Dayton MMRS Regional MCI Plan Template.